- UCAS course code

 Transferable skills and personal qualities

-IPCC Fifth Assessment (AR5) reports, synthesised in IPCC (2014): Climate Change 2014: Synthesis Report.
-Contribution of Working Groups I, II and III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Core Writing Team, R.K.
-Pachauri and L.A.
-Meyer (eds.)].
-IPCC, Geneva, Switzerland.
+IPCC (2023): Climate Change 2022: Synthesis Report.
+Contribution of Working Groups I, II and III to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change.
+IPCC: Geneva, CH.

 Environmental Research Letters